Anvers Island

 Anvers Island or Antwerp Island or Antwerpen Island or Isla Amberes is a high, mountainous island 61 km long, the largest in the Palmer Archipelago of Antarctica.
 It was discovered by John Biscoe in 1832 and named in 1898 by the Belgian Antarctic Expedition under Adrien de Gerlache after the province of Antwerp in Belgium.
 It lies south-west of Brabant Island at the south-western end of the group.
 The south-western coastline of the island forms part of the Southwest Anvers Island and Palmer Basin Antarctic Specially Managed Area (ASMA 7).
 Cormorant Island, an Important Bird Area, lies 1 km off the south coast.

+There is a small science outpost called Palmer Station on the south end of Anvers island since the late 1960s; it is the smallest and farthest north of three the U.S. has on the continent.
+It is staffed by a few dozen people mostly doing marine and biology research, and is usually resupplied by ship as it has no regular airport.

 Palmer Station

 The Palmer Station on Anvers Island is located at (64.77°S 64.05°W) and is Antarctica's only U.S. station north of the Antarctic Circle.
 Construction finished in 1968.
 Around 50 people can inhabit Palmer Station at one time.
 The station is named for Nathaniel B. Palmer, likely to have been one of the first three persons to see Antarctica.
 There are science labs in the station, as well as a dock.